shazrat/cryptocurrency-trading-modules/README.md

 [get_tradingview_technicals.py](get_tradingview_technicals.py)

-Tradingview is a nifty website that offers a lot of information.
+Tradingview.com is a great website that offers a lot of information.
 Namely, they do a lot of technical analysis on cryptocurrencies.
 This can be done yourself, but in case you want to skip the hassle, you can scrape their results.

 Example link: [https://tradingview.com/symbols/BCHUSD/technicals](https://tradingview.com/symbols/BCHUSD/technicals/)